bb/docs.linklet.run/README.md

-### Linklet

-> Serverless platform for building microservices
+### Linklet - a serverless platform for building HTTP microservices

-#### Lightweight Microservices
+#### Lightweight HTTP Microservices

 Linklet is a lightweight solution that allows you to create small, single-purpose functions that respond to HTTP requests without the need to manage a server or a runtime environment.
-You can use HTTP invocation to trigger execution.
+You can use HTTPS invocation or cron based schedules to trigger the execution.

 #### Completely Serverless